-Women rings, on the contrary, range from sizes 3 to 9.
-While the most commonly purchased women’s ring size ranges from sizes 5 to 7, size 6 is, by far, the most popular ring size for women.
+Women rings range from sizes 3 to 9.
+Size 5 to 7 are the most commonly purchased and size 6 is, by far, the most popular ring size for women.Women rings range from sizes 3 to 9.
+Size 5 to 7 are the most commonly purchased and size 6 is, by far, the most popular ring size for women.

 The 2-carat diamond and 2-carat emerald setting includes a cluster of diamonds that emphasize the two central stones.
 Fused together within a ring made out of gold, the unique design continues to stand out and attract people to this day.
 Designed by Van Cleef and Arpels, the design is often regarded as a master piece for its contrasting elements and striking design.

 The origin of the blue heart diamond ring dates back to a time between 1909 and 1910.
 Sometimes referred to as the "Eugénie Blue”, experts believe the diamond mistakenly refers to its connection with French Empress Eugenie.
-However, the connection between the two is quite questionable as they come from strikingly different time periods.
+However, the connection between the two is quite questionable as they come from entirely different time periods.